hdShang/arxiv-daily/docs/cs-AI/2025-08-12/papers/250808652v1-prompt-and-check-using-large-language-models-to-evaluate-communicati.md

 ---
 layout: default
-title: Prompt-and-Check: Using Large Language Models to Evaluate Communication Protocol Compliance in Simulation-Based Training
+title: "Prompt-and-Check: Using Large Language Models to Evaluate Communication Protocol Compliance in Simulation-Based Training"
 ---

 # Prompt-and-Check: Using Large Language Models to Evaluate Communication Protocol Compliance in Simulation-Based Training